 The Group assesses the remaining useful lives of items of property, plant and equipment at least at each financial year-end and, if expectations differ from previous estimates, the changes are accounted for as a change in an accounting estimate in accordance with IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors.

-The Group is required to recognize separately, at the acquisition date, the identifiable assets, liabilities and contingent liabilities acquired or assumed in a business combination at their fair values, which involves estimates.
-Such estimates are based on valuation techniques, which require considerable judgment in forecasting future cash flows and developing other assumptions.
+The Group is required to recognize the fair value of associates at the acquisition date, which involves estimates.
+Such estimates are based on valuation techniques, which require considerable judgement in forecasting future cash flows and developing other assumptions.

 Share-based employee benefits

 The Group measures cost of share-based employee benefit by reference to the fair value of equity instruments granted.
 This requires judgment in estimating future volatility of basis asset which is determined using historical data on market price of the shares.
 Future volatility may differ significantly from that estimated.

 The Group uses actuarial valuation methods for measurement of the present value of defined employee benefit obligations and related current service cost.
 This involves the use of demographic assumptions about the future characteristics of current employees who are eligible for benefits (mortality, both during and after employment, rates of employee turnover, etc.) as well as financial assumptions (discount rate, future salary and benefit levels, etc.).

 The Group makes allowances for doubtful accounts receivable.
 Significant judgment is used to estimate doubtful accounts.
 In estimating doubtful accounts historical and anticipated customer performance are considered.
 Changes in the economy, industry, or specific customer conditions may require adjustments to the allowance for doubtful accounts recorded in the consolidated financial statements.